 Melinda Faylor is a Filipina American pianist/composer with a background in classical piano performance and interdisciplinary work.
 Her current projects include an electroacoustic album for piano and electronics featuring sounds of the Kulintang (a traditional percussion ensemble of the Philippines), and her interdisciplinary piece MeMeMeMe featuring violinist Charlotte Munn-Wood.

-Melinda Faylor, a native of New York City, received her BM from the Oberlin Conservatory in the studio of Robert Shannon.
-She received her MM in piano performance at the Manhattan School of Music.
-She has worked extensively with electronics and has performed as part of the SEAMUS and OCEAN festivals, the NYC International Fringe Festival, the University of North Carolina in Greensboro, Hofstra University, the Great Hall at Cooper Union, the Performance Garage (PA), the Home Audio series, the Park Church Co-op, and the North Brooklyn Arts Festival.
-In 2018 Ms Faylor was an artist in residence at the Cannery in South Penobscot, Maine, for work on her Kulintang, piano and electronics work.
+Melinda Faylor, a native of New York City, received her BM from the Oberlin Conservatory and her MM in piano performance from the Manhattan School of Music.
+She has worked extensively with electronics and has performed original electroacoustic music at the University of North Carolina in Greensboro, Hofstra University (NY), the Performance Garage (PA), the Firehouse Space (NY), Spectrum (NY), Grounds for Sculpture (NJ), Andrea Clearfield’s Salon (PA), the Home Audio series (NY), the Park Church Co-op (NY), the Brooklyn Public Library and the North Brooklyn Arts Festival.
+In 2018 Ms Faylor was an artist in residence at the Cannery in South Penobscot, ME for work on her Kulintang, piano and electronics project.

 Ms Faylor has travelled throughout Australia and South East Asia: to study Gamelan in Bali, and to perform concerts in Melbourne and Sydney, Australia.
 She has been a member of Cultures in Harmony, a NY based NPO that encourages cultural dialogue across boundaries through the use of music.
 She has travelled with CIH to the Philippines to give master classes and concerts at several institutions including the Cultural Center of the Philippines.